-At St Michael's we understand our responsibilities to call the Police and reporting forms of child-on-child abuse.
+At St Michael's we understand our responsibilities to call the Police and reporting forms of Peer on Peer abuse.
 This does not mean that we are looking to criminalise children, and this may not always be necessary.

 The guidance that we follow is: